Huegoxaga/notes/cloud-services/aws.md

       WSGIPath: projectname/wsgi.py
     ```
   - `eb init -p python-3.6 project-name` Initialize EB CLI repository
+    - new `config.yml` will be created in the `.elasticbeanstalk` folder, customization can be added in the file.
+The file will only be read during environment creation process.
+  - `eb use my-env-name` setup a default env for the current git branch
-  - `eb create name-env` create new env and add project to it.
+  - `eb create name-env` create new env and deploy project to it.
   - `eb status` check details.
   - add app domain name in the `ALLOWED_HOSTS` in the `settings.py` file.
   - `eb deploy` to update the app.
     - Whenever changes are made to the local file, run deploy again to update.
+    - When the project is under version control, only commited changes will be deployed.
+    - or run `eb deploy --stage` to deploy staged changed instead of committing it first.
   - `eb open` open the website.
+  - `eb logs` see error logs.
+  - `eb use env-name` associate a default environment with a certain branch.
   - add the following `db-migrate.config` file in the `.ebextensions` allows auto migration while deploying.
     ```
     container_commands:
       01_migrate:
         command: "django-admin.py migrate"
-      leader_only: true
     option_settings:
     aws:elasticbeanstalk:application:environment:
     DJANGO_SETTINGS_MODULE: projectname.settings
     ```
-  - run `eb terminate django-env` to stop the instance.
+  - run `eb terminate env-name` to stop the instance.
+  - run `eb ssh env-name` to connect to the instance.
+  - run `eb config env-name` to check configuration.
+  - run `eb health env-name` to check environment health.

 ## DynamoDB

 A NoSQL database that stores JSON data.

+## RDS

+It hosts and maintain SQL Database server.

+- When a new database is registered, be default it is set to private.
+It can be set to public by modifying the instance.

+## CloudWatch

+It generates metrics for other services.

+- By default it generates metrics for every 5 mins for free.
+For a enhanced plan, it will generate metrics everything with a fee.
+- Enhanced plan will provides more metrics.
+- It can be used to set rules for auto scaling policy when the values from a certain metric reach certain value.

 ## Lambda